sdiehl/stephendiehl.com/posts/generics.md

 data Temperature = Warm | Cold
   deriving (Show, Generic, Menu)

 -- Add an instance for a pair of menu items.
-That expands into mutlilple items. instance (Menu a, Menu b) => Menu (a,b) where menu _ = menu (undefined :: a) ++ menu (undefined :: b)
+That expands into multiple items. instance (Menu a, Menu b) => Menu (a,b) where menu _ = menu (undefined :: a) ++ menu (undefined :: b)
 ```